 The Company recognizes the funded status (i.e., the difference between the fair value of plan assets and the benefit obligations) of its defined benefit pension plans in its unaudited consolidated balance sheets with a corresponding adjustment to accumulated other comprehensive income ("AOCI"), net of tax.
 These amounts will continue to be recognized as a component of future net periodic benefit cost consistent with the Company's past practice.
-Further, actuarial gains and losses and prior service costs that arise in future periods and are not recognized as net periodic benefit costs in the same periods will be recognized as a component of other comprehensive income.
-Those amounts will also be recognized as a component of future net periodic benefit costs consistent with the Company's past practice.
+Further, actuarial gains and losses and prior service costs that arise in future periods and are not recognized as a component of future net periodic benefit costs consistent with the Company's past practice.
+These amounts will also be recognized as a component of future net periodic benefit costs consistent with the Company's past practice.
 The Company uses a measurement date for its defined benefit pension plans and other postretirement benefit plans that is equivalent to its fiscal year-end.